 - 2 Thai or serrano chiles thinly sliced

 - Set baking rack 8 inches below heating element.
 Turn oven to low broil.
 Place the onion and ginger halves, cut side up, on a baking sheet.
 Brush the halves with a little bit of oil.
 Broil until the onion and ginger slightly charred, about 10 minutes, turning half-way.
 Remove from heat and cool.

 Parboil the beef bones: Fill a large stockpot (about 12 quart capacity) with water and bring to rapid boil.
 Carefully lower in the bones.
+Wait until the water returns to a hard boil.
 Boil vigorously for 3 minutes to release the impurities.
 Dump bones and water into a clean sink, and rinse the bones with water to wash off any clinging residue.
 Quickly scrub pot clean and fill with about 6 quarts of clean water.
 Return bones to pot.
 Add the charred onion, ginger, spices, beef, fish sauce, and sugar to pot.

 - Bring water to boil over high heat, and lower heat to gentle simmer.
 Simmer, uncovered, for 1 1/2 hours.